Walker: Federal waiver approved for reinsurance program

 The premium increase "was just not sustainable," Walker said.
 "A 3.5 decrease is a great start to go down as opposed to going up."

 Walker's administration filed the request with the federal government in April.
 Walker said President Donald Trump's administration notified him Thursday the waiver would be granted.
-A formal signing ceremony is scheduled Sunday in Green Bay.
+Walker formally signed the waiver Sunday in Green Bay.

 Walker said many private insurers have been waiting for the approval and will now enter the marketplace.